 How to reach Jog Falls, Karnataka - India

-Air: Hubballi airport is the nearest airport to Jog Falls, Karnataka (about 130 kilometres away from Jog Falls).
-From Hubballi airport you can either hire a taxi to Jog Falls or catch a state-run bus to Jog Falls from Hubballi bus stand.
+Hubballi Airport is the nearest airport to Jog Falls, Karnataka (about 130 kilometres away).
+From Hubballi airport, you can either hire a taxi to Jog Falls or catch a state-run bus to Jog Falls from the Hubballi bus stand.

-Rail: Talaguppa railway station is the nearest railway station to Jog Falls, Karnataka (about 14 kilometres away from Jog Falls).
+Talaguppa railway station is the nearest railway station to Jog Falls, Karnataka (about 14 kilometres away).
 The Talaguppa rail line is well connected to Bengaluru (Bangalore), Mysore, Shimoga and Sagara.
-The meter gauge rail track between Shimoga and Talaguppa was laid by the British in the late 1930s.
-The Sagara railway station at 30 kilometres away from the Jog Falls is second closest railway station.
+The meter gauge rail track between Shimoga, and Talaguppa was laid by the British in the late 1930s.
+The Sagara railway station, 30 kilometres away from the Jog Falls, is the second closest railway station.
 If you are coming from northern parts of India, you can catch a train to Hubballi railway station in Karnataka.
 From Hubballi, Shimoga can be reached via road, from where you can take a train or taxi to Talaguppa.

 The Jog Falls, Karnataka - India

 Jog Falls plunges from a height of 830 feet into a deep gorge in four different segments/ streams.
 Each of these segments/ streams is given a separate name.
 Raja (King) pours in a single continuous stream to the base.
-Rani (Queen) has a stream that is curvy and zigzag just like a female dancer.
-It has the most fascinating milky flow just like a sheet of foam.
+Rani (Queen) has a stream that is curvy and zigzag, just like a female dancer.
+It has the most fascinating milky flow, just like a sheet of foam.
 Roarer crashes on a lot of rocks during its fall and violently rushes downwards to meet the base making a lot of loud noise, hence the name.
 Rocket streams out of a small opening at lightning speed and shoots downwards in a series of jets.
-Jog Falls in Karnataka is mostly rain-fed and you can see it in its complete glory during monsoon (from May to September).
-In dry-season, two out of the four streams of Jog Falls dry out and the waterfall is tapered down to a pair of thin streams trickling down the cliff.
-In 1964, Karnataka's biggest dams – Linganamakki dam was built across the Sharavathi River.
-Since then the water inflow of the falls decreases considerably every summer as the gates of the dam are closed during summer months.

 Best time to visit Jog Falls, Karnataka - India

 Monsoon season is undoubtedly the best time to visit Jog Falls in Karnataka.
-We heard from locals that usually the gates of Linganamakki dam are opened on 15th of August (Independence Day in India) every year.
+We heard from locals that the gates of Linganamakki dam are usually opened on the 15th of August (Independence Day in India) every year.
 So, August to October is the best time to visit Jog Falls, Karnataka.
-The weather will remain rainy, foggy and misty during this time, so keep your raincoats and umbrellas handy and be patient for the clouds to move away from the waterfall.
+The weather will remain rainy, foggy, and misty during this time, so keep your raincoats and umbrellas handy and be patient for the clouds to move away from the waterfall.
 You may find only a thin stream of water trickling down the hill if you visit the waterfall in any of the other months.
-We would not recommend anyone to visit the Jog Falls during summer months due to hot and humid weather and thin stream in waterfall.
+We would not recommend anyone to visit them during the summer months due to the hot and humid weather and thin stream in the waterfall.

 Tourist places near Jog Falls, Karnataka - India